Texas college football is limiting stadium capacity, mandating masks and testing athletes. Here’s what you need to know. | Fort Worth Business Press

 In June, 13 athletes from UT-Austin tested positive for COVID-19 in a mass outbreak, though the athletics department says the situation has drastically improved since then.

-On Wednesday, Del Conte said in a weekly sports update that there are currently zero known infections among student athletes and none in self-isolation or quarantine across the five sports that have been on campus for training.
+On Wednesday, Del Conte said in a weekly sports update that there are zero known infections among student athletes, and no one is in self-isolation or quarantine across the five sports that have been on campus for training.

 A&M is not releasing the numbers of infected athletes to the public, according to an athletics spokesperson.
 During a media briefing last week, Bjork said there are “a few active cases” among all student athletes.

-On Thursday, Texas Tech said it has so far completed 600 COVID-19 tests across the athletics department.
+On Thursday, Texas Tech said it has completed 600 COVID-19 tests across the athletics department.
 The football program has reported 26 positive results among athletes, all of whom have since recovered.

 How are athletes being protected?